EricBartusch/sts-protemplate/README.md

 3. Navigate to your local git repo
 4. Run `yo sts-protemplate` and follow prompts

-## Things you'll still need to do

-1. Update CardColor enum
-2. Update the description in pom.xml

 ## Don't want to use yeoman?
 Try this:

 Download the .zip of [this branch](https://github.com/EricBartusch/sts-protemplate/tree/no-yeoman-please)